Adobe stock forecast for 2026: targets of 420–550 USD and fundamental valuation of ADBE

 Nevertheless, the shares came under pressure as investors grew concerned about intensifying competition in AI-based solutions from players such as Canva, OpenAI, and Alphabet Inc. The market was also waiting for firm evidence that AI integration would deliver sustained margin expansion rather than remain just a buzzword.

-Adobe Inc. Q3 FY2025 report
+Adobe Inc. Q3 2025 financial results

 On 11 September, Adobe Inc. published its results for Q3 FY2025, which ended on 29 August.
 The key figures are as follows: